com-posers-pit/smw_music/README.rst

 3.6.2, but it should work with outputs from other music notation software.
 Output files are tested against `AddMusicK`_ 1.0.8.

-The software (and especially the libraries) are alpha.
+The software (and especially the libraries) are beta.
 APIs may change at any time for any/no reason.

 Webserver